shadow-light/sellingjesus.org/src/articles/sharealike.md

 ## An objection considered

 Some have asserted that Creative Commons Attribution Share-Alike actually advances biblical concerns.
-Consider the following image from Unfolding Word:^[Oakes, Perry.
-[Equipping the Global Church to Translate the Bible into Its Own Language](https://unfolding-word.cdn.prismic.io/unfolding-word/a322c3aa-1338-42d0-a27a-01c4aac0597b_1-Equipping-the-Global-Church_Oakes.pdf)]
+Consider the following image from Unfolding Word:[^6]

 ::: figure /media/cc-by-sa-justification.jpg
 An attempt at a biblical justification for CC BY-SA